Targeting Invaders Using CAR-T Cells

 The difficulty associated with non-viral gene transfer methods in primary lymphocytes can result in low gene transfer efficiency and high transfection related toxicity.
 Improved transfection efficiency was achieved by electroporation using in vitro transcribed mRNA.
 RNA electroporation may be used to engineer T cells with new biological functions, providing a new and powerful tool for altering T cell biology where long term transgene expression is not necessary or desirable.

-RNA Electroporation system improved transfection efficiency (90% achieved with RNA as compared with about ~50% efficiency for plasmid DNA; 1,2) and reduced transfection related toxicity.
-Optimization experiments using different electroporation parameters for stimulated human PBLS shows that viability of transfected T cells was 63-86% range 24 hours after electroporation.
+RNA Electroporation was found to improve transfection efficiency (90% achieved with RNA as compared with about ~50% efficiency for plasmid DNA; 1,2) and reduced transfection related toxicity.
+Optimization experiments using different electroporation parameters for stimulated human PBLS that viability of transfected T cells was 63-86% range 24 hours after electroporation.
 Cells stimulated from 2 to 18 days showed similar efficiencies indicating that the post stimulation time length does not greatly influence RNA electroporation.
 RNA electroporation shows advantages over plasmid DNA based electroporation.
 Optimized electroporation conditions did not induce adverse effects on T-cells viability and proliferation or cause apoptosis.

 In conclusion, RNA electroporation is highly efficient tool to introduce genes into human and murine primary T lymphocytes.
 This technology can be used to engineer T cells with new biological functions.

 Stay tuned as next time we tackle a 9 part series on “Designing your own optimized Electroporation Protocol”